ksalzke/move-to-action-group-omnifocus-plugin/README.md

 ![Action group name prompt](https://user-images.githubusercontent.com/16893787/148858694-0d5715ac-71bd-4c5f-b5f8-05b0b1080fd5.png)

 5. If the action group has more than one task, the user is prompted to select where in the group the selected task(s) should be moved.
 By default, tasks are added to the end of the action group.
+There is also the option to navigate to the task after it is moved.

 ![Location prompt](https://user-images.githubusercontent.com/16893787/148858547-7291b2bf-6dfb-43bb-af93-6f4b401fa22c.png)